drduh/YubiKey-Guide/README.md

 #### Use ssh-agent or use S.weasel-pegant

 One way to forward is just `ssh -A` (still need to eval weasel to setup local ssh-agent), and only relies on OpenSSH.
-In this track, `ForwardAgent` and `AllowAgentForwarding` may be involved.
-Otherwise they are of no use or even harm the forwarding.
+In this track, `ForwardAgent` and `AllowAgentForwarding` in ssh/sshd config may be involved; However, if you use the other way(gpg ssh socket forwarding), you should not enable `ForwardAgent` in ssh config.
 See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more info.

 Another way is to forward the gpg ssh socket, as described below.